 Telford Child Custody Lawyers

-Experienced Family Law Attorneys Represent Telford Child Custody Clients
+Experienced Family Law Attorneys in Telford Represent Child Custody Clients Throughout PA

 Child custody involves a parent’s rights to the physical and legal control of their child and is divided into physical custody and legal custody.
 Physical custody, as the name suggests, is a parent’s right to be in physical possession of their child, while legal custody is a parent’s right to make decisions in the child’s life, including medical care, education, and religious upbringing.